How to Get Rid of Diaper Rash and Fever in Infants

 Yeast Infection

 Yeast infections can also cause diaper rash.
-A fungus called candida is naturally present on the human body, and it grows best in warm, moist places; when the fungus grows out of control, it causes a yeast infection.
+A fungus called candida is naturally present on the human body, and it grows best in warm, moist places — when the fungus grows out of control, it causes a yeast infection.
 The resulting rash is normally bright red, with small red spots around the edges of the rash.
 The chance of yeast infections can increase if a baby is taking antibiotics or if the baby’s mother is on antibiotics while breastfeeding.

 Allergic Reaction

 It may come as no surprise that babies have sensitive skin.
-When they are exposed to new soaps, laundry detergents, fabric softeners, disposable diapers, diaper wipes, or lotions they will sometimes experience allergic reactions and skin irritation.
-When trying out new products, be on the lookout for negative skin reactions and stop using products immediately if you suspect that they are causing an allergic reaction.
+When they are exposed to new soaps, laundry detergents, fabric softeners, disposable diapers, diaper wipes, or lotions, they will sometimes experience allergic reactions and skin irritation.
+When trying out new products, be on the lookout for negative skin reactions and stop using products immediately if you suspect they are causing an allergic reaction.

 New Foods